utubo/vim-lib-colorutils/README.md

 # vim-lib-colorutils
-color utils for vimscript
+Color utils for vimscript

-⚠This is not plugin.
+⚠This is not aplugin.

 ## Functions